 Ph.D.
 University of Toronto 1982, Philosophy & Medieval Studies

 I have taught graduate courses on Aristotle, Ancient and Medieval Philosophy of Mind, Philosophy and Religion in the Middle Ages, Arabic/Islamic Philosophy, Thomas Aquinas and more.
-Undergraduate courses I regularly teach include Theory of Ethics, Philosophy of Religion and courses in the History of Ancient and Medieval Philosophy.
+Since 2011 I annually co-teach Aquinas in Context with Prof. Andrea Robiglio at KULeuven (biennially linked with a Marquette graduate seminar on Aquinas and the Arabic tradition).
+Undergraduate courses I regularly teach include Foundations in Philosophy, Theory of Ethics, Philosophy of Religion and courses in the History of Ancient and Medieval Philosophy.